-- You could enter through the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+You could complete the Engineering Foundation Apprenticeship (FA), while in S5 or S6 at school.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.

-- You could enter through a Modern Apprenticeship in engineering, for which you would normally need 3 subjects at National 4 or 5, usually including English, Maths and a science or technological subject.
+You could enter through a Modern Apprenticeship in engineering.
+For entry you would normally need 3 subjects at National 4 or 5, usually including English, Maths and a science or technological subject.

-- Or you could first take a qualification in mechanical engineering or a similar subject.
-Relevant courses include a National Certificate (NC), National Qualification (NQ), Higher National Certificate (HNC) or Higher National Diploma (HND).
+Or you could first take a qualification in mechanical engineering or a similar subject.
+Relevant courses include NC, NQ (SCQF Levels 4-6), HNC (SCQF Level 7) or HND (SCQF Level 8).
 For entry to an NC or NQ course you need some subjects at National 5.
 For an HNC or HND course you need 1-3 Highers.

 Mechanical engineering technicians work in engineering and manufacturing companies, and in other organisations which use a lot of machinery.
 There are jobs in a wide range of industries including water, gas, electricity, railways, defence, armed forces, chemicals, plastics and food processing.

 There are also opportunities with public bodies such as local authorities and the National Health Service (NHS).